 Once students have gained a stronger understanding of their topic from trusted sources, they will be more ready to search the Web, where they will also need to verify the credibility of the information (see the ABC process below).

 There are many search engines available.
 While Google dominates the search-engine market, it still only indexes less than 5% of the Web.
 For this reason, it is important for students to learn the importance of using multiple search engines, as each engine collects and categorizes information in different ways.
-Some suggested search engines for older students include Bing, DuckDuckGo, Google, Yahoo!, and Yippy.
+Some suggested search engines for older students include Bing, DuckDuckGo, Google, and Yahoo!.
 There are also search engines designed for younger students, such as Fact Monster, Kiddle, and KidzSearch.

 Refine Your Results